gustafsson96/american-the-office-quiz/README.md

 ![Screenshot of end page](/documentation/end-page-screenshot.png)

 * After the user has answered all ten questions, the end page will show up automatically.
-The end page will present the final score and give the user the alternative to either play again or go back to the home page.
+The end page will present the final score and gives the user the alternative to click two different buttons, either play again or go back to the home page.

 ### Features to Implement